Master of Diagnostic Radiography

 Graduates of the full-time program are eligible to apply for provisional registration as Diagnostic Radiographers with the Medical Radiation Practice Board of Australia.
 All applicants for registration must be able to demonstrate English language skills at IELTS academic level 7 in each of the four components.
 Students must seek information from their home country accrediting authority regarding registration and the requirement for right of practice.

-Eligible graduates may consider an additional three years of study with us as a research candidate for the higher research degree of Doctor of Philosophy (PhD) http://sydney.edu.au/health_sciences/research_innovation/.
-The PhD is designed to provide you with the opportunity to undertake in-depth study in a specialised area under the supervision of an academic staff member with expertise in your field of research.
+Eligible graduates may consider an additional three years of study with us as a research candidate for the higher research degree of Master by Research or Doctor of Philosophy (PhD) http://sydney.edu.au/health_sciences/research_innovation/.
+Higher Research is designed to provide you with the opportunity to undertake in-depth study in a specialised area under the supervision of an academic staff member with expertise in your field of research.

 The award of the degree in the health sciences will enhance your profile as a genuine researcher and expert in your chosen field, afford opportunities as a published researcher, and may lead to an academic appointment, or to a research appointment with a government or industrial research and development organisation.

 To be eligible to apply you will need to fulfill the following criteria;

 1. Bachelor’s degree, Master’s degree or PhD from an Australian institution or equivalent.